davan690/jomuller.github.io/about.md

 permalink: /about/
 ---

 This is another blog about data science.
 I'm not sure this place could be useful to someone but at least it help me to formalize some ideas.
 I'm a french Medical Doctor specialized in Public Health.
-My goal is to become a proficient data scientist in infectious diseases prevention.
+My goal is to use data science to improve healthcare keeping privacy of everyone in mind.

 You can contact me by email at blog AT jom DOT link.